-Here are some theme proposal examples that could assist you in writing an excellent speech ever.
+Here are some narrative speech topics and narrative topics theme proposal examples that could assist you in writing an excellent speech ever.

 - A verifiable occasion that dazzled me